WNDY-TV: Programming

 WNDY-TV's principal local programming is sports coverage.
 Since 2014, WNDY-TV and WISH-TV have been the broadcast home of Indy Eleven soccer, with 20 matches scheduled for air across the two stations in the 2025 season.
 In 2019, the station partnered with ISC Sports Network to broadcast high school athletic events from the Metropolitan Interscholastic Conference.
 The station was part of the Cincinnati Reds over-the-air TV network in 2025, airing 10 games.
+The station began broadcasting IU Indy Jaguars men's basketball games during the 2025–26 season.

 Technical information and subchannels

 On November 1, 2002, WNDY-TV began transmitting a digital signal on UHF channel 32, from its Strawtown transmitter site.
 It shut down its analog signal on June 12, 2009, the official digital television transition date.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 32, using virtual channel 23.
 In 2017, then-owner Nexstar sold the station's spectrum in the FCC's incentive auction for $17.7 million, with the station sharing a channel with WISH-TV.